Gordon Duff

 Sir Gordon William Duff, FRCP, FMedSci, FRSE (born 27 December 1947) is a British medical scientist and academic.
-He was Principal of St Hilda's College, Oxford, from 2014 to 2021.
+He was principal of St Hilda's College, Oxford, from 2014 to 2021.
 He was Lord Florey Professor of Molecular Medicine at the University of Sheffield from 1991 to 2014.

 Early life and education

-Duff was born on 27 December 1947.
+Sir Gordon was born on 27 December 1947.
 He was educated at Perth Academy, then a state grammar school in Perth, Scotland, and at Hipperholme Grammar School, a school in Hipperholme, Yorkshire, England.
 He studied medicine at St Peter's College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1969 and Bachelor of Medicine and Bachelor of Surgery (BM BCh) degrees in 1975: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1975.

 He undertook postgraduate research in neuropharmacology at St Thomas's Hospital Medical School, University of London, completing his Doctor of Philosophy (PhD) degree in 1980.
 His doctoral thesis was titled "Some observations on body temperature regulation in the rabbit".
+Following postgraduate training at the Royal Postgraduate Medical School, Hammersmith Hospital, he held junior faculty posts at Yale Medical School (Infectious Diseases and Pathology department), and the Howard Hughes Institute of Molecular Immunology at Yale.

 Career

-From 1975 to 1976, Duff was a house officer in medicine at St Thomas' Hospital, London, and in surgery at Stracathro Hospital, Angus, Scotland.
+From 1975 to 1976, Sir Gordon was a house officer in medicine at St Thomas' Hospital, London, and in surgery at Stracathro Hospital, Angus, Scotland.

+He joined Edinburgh Medical School in 1984, heading the Molecular Immunology Group, and in 1990 became the inaugural Florey Professor of Medicine at the University of Sheffield, where he went on to become Faculty Research Dean, Member of the University Council, and Director of the Division of Genomic Medicine.

-From January 2013 to 2014, Duff served as the Chairman of the Medicines and Healthcare products Regulatory Agency.
+From January 2013 to 2014, he served as the Chairman of the Medicines and Healthcare products Regulatory Agency.
 He stepped down in 2014, and was succeeded by Sir Michael Rawlins.

-Duff was the Principal of St Hilda's College, Oxford, from 2014 to 2021.
+Sir Gordon was the Principal of St Hilda's College, Oxford, from 2014 to 2021.
 He was the first male head of the formerly all-female college.
 Since 1 July 2015, he has also been the Chair of the Biotechnology and Biological Sciences Research Council (BBSRC).
+Sir Gordon has served as a Pro-Vice Chancellor of the University of Oxford, as Board Member of Oxford University's Medical Sciences Division, and is an Honorary Fellow of both St Peter's College and St Hilda's College, Oxford.

+He is a Board member of the UK's Foundation for Science and Technology, the Advisory Board of Penn University's Institute For Translational Medicine and Therapeutics (ITMAT), and the Translational Medicine Board at University of British Columbia, Vancouver.

+Sir Gordon is now President of the "United In Diversity Foundation", which is focused on implementing the UN's Sustainable Development Goals; a Senior Research Fellow of Nuffield Orthopaedic Centre (Oxford Medical School), co-founder of Sitokine Ltd, and Chair of the International Scientific Advisory Board of Silence Therapeutics.